msaxton/msaxton-dh-rare-books/slides.md

 - Boethius.
 (1450) _De consolatione philosophiae_
 - Juvenal.
 (1501) _Iuuenalis ; Persius_
 - Hobbes, Thomas.
 (1651) _Leviathan, or, The matter, forme, & power of a common-wealth ecclesiasticall and civill_
 - Blome, Richard.
-(1673) _Britannia: or, A geographical description of the kingdoms of England, Scotland and Ireland, with the isles and territories thereto belonging_
+(1673) _Britannia: or, A geographical description of the kingdoms of England, Scotland and Ireland_
 - Cheselden, William.
 (1796) _Anatomical tables of the human body_

 #### Sample titles (from over 50 titles)